pietervdvn/ALGT/src/Assets/Manual/Thesis/1IntroductionRequirements.md

 =================================================

 Computers are complicated machines.
-A modern CPU (anno 2017) contains around _2 billion_ transistors and flips states around _4 billion_ times a second.
+A modern CPU (anno 2017) contains over _2 billion_ transistors and flips states over _3 billion_ times a second \cite{Intel}.
 Controlling these machines is hard; controlling them with low-level assembly has been an impossible task for decades.
 Luckily, higher level programming languages have been created to ease this task.

 However, creating such programming languages is a hard task too.
 Aside from the technical details of executing a language on a specific machine, languages should be formally correct and strive to minimize errors made by the human programmer, preferably without hindering creating usefull programs.
 This is a huge task; several approaches to solve this complex problem have been tried, all with their own trade-offs - such as usage of typecheckers, amongst other choices.
 Another hindrance is the lack of common jargon and tools supporting programming language design.